 No two helplines are exactly alike, and that’s why we offer tons of settings that let you adjust how iCarol works for you.
 You can decide what users can use certain functions, and you have many choices about how each area of iCarol will work in your system according to your policies.

-Can I make changes to my report forms/data collection? +–
+Can I make changes to my contact forms used for data collection? +–

 Sure!
 We completely understand that your data collection needs may change and grow as time passes, especially as you take on new programs and projects that require reporting to your funders.
-Not to mention the fact that when your helpline is responding to fluid situations like disasters or community emergencies, you may need to quickly start collecting some new piece of data.
+Not to mention the fact that when you’re responding to fluid situations like disasters or community emergencies, you may need to quickly start collecting some new piece of data.
 The forms you use to collect data can be edited at any time, and with our comprehensive form editing tools, the power to change these forms is in your hands.
 Of course our support team is always willing to lend a helping hand if you need it.

 What kind of training is available? +–

 We believe in cultivating some iCarol experts at your helpline so that they can train your volunteers and staff on how to use the system in ways that align with your own business practices.
 That’s why we follow a train-the-trainer approach.
 During your trial and implementation period, you’ll be invited to a meeting with one of our experts to talk about your needs, and have access to several training webinars for your staff that cover all the areas of iCarol that you’ll be using each day.
 Your management leaders can then take what they’ve learned and inform your line staff of how to use iCarol in ways that fit with how you do business.
-And the neat thing about the experts who work for iCarol is that many of us used to work at non-profit helplines, so we understand the challenges you face and have first hand experience with how iCarol can help you meet those challenges head on.
+And the neat thing about the experts who work for iCarol is that many of us used to work at non-profit helplines and other services, so we understand the challenges you face and have first hand experience with how iCarol can help you meet those challenges head on.

 What kind of reporting tools are available? +–